rspamd/rspamd.com/doc/configuration/selectors.md

 | `take_n` | 1.8+ | Returns the n first elements
 | `to_ascii` | 2.6+ | Returns the string with all non-ascii bytes replaced with the character given as second argument or `?`
 | `uniq` | 2.0+ | Returns a list of unique elements (using a hash table - no order preserved!)

+You can get the most recent list of all selector functions and the ability to test Rspamd selectors pipelines using the embedded Web Interface.

 ### Maps in transformations